No matter how much you try to hide personal crises at work sometimes it can get the better of you and ultimately affect your productivity at work.

 By setting some boundaries with friends and family, you can control the calls or appearances at work that could affect your day.
 You may have to explain that their actions could also have consequences for you at work if not adhered to.

 2. Share Your Worries with the Right People

 Talking to coworkers and your immediate manager could help to relieve any pressure that you feel when trying to do your job.
 In some cases, you may have to tell your manager if you are unable to complete certain tasks if you have health problems that affect your abilities.

 By sharing your worries and personal issues, you are opening up your personal life to people that also may pass judgment both in positive and negative ways.

 Being prepared for this will help to alleviate any upset caused by harmless comments and also gain advice from others that may have been in a similar situation.

-Coworkers may be able to provide recommendations, for example, if you are in the process of separation from your partner, they may be able to point you to an excellent spousal support attorney to assist the process.
+Coworkers may be able to provide recommendations, for example, if you are in the process of separating from your partner, they may be able to point you to an excellent spousal support attorney to assist the process.

-3. Look at the company benefits package
+3. Look at the Company Benefits Package

-Many people don’t take full advantage of their benefits package, and in this could be some helpful elements that could make your personal crisis easier.
+Many people don’t take full advantage of their benefits package, and this could be some helpful elements that could make your personal crisis easier.

 It can be overwhelming when you are trying to deal with things on your own, but there may be some areas within your employment benefits that could take the pressure off you.